infinum/design-handbook/Design process/Discovery/Usability testing.md

 <br>Prepare digital versions of these documents, it's best to keep it all in one Google Drive:
 <br> - Interviewer guides,
 <br> - List of all tasks,
 <br> - Document for observer's notes (1 per each participant).
-Good practice: Each task and question on separate page.
+Good practice: Each task and question on a separate page.
 <br>
 <br>Send documents to participants to sign:
 <br> - Confidentiality statement (NDA),